rmcanany/SolidEdgeStorekeeper/Readme.md

 ### Primary Axis

 Many standard parts have a primary axis.
 For consistency, consider orienting it along the Y Axis as shown.
-(This orientation tends to result in a more informative thumbnail image.)
+(This orientation was chosen to provide a more informative thumbnail image.)
 For parts with a secondary axis like the pipe elbow, consider the Z Axis.

 ### Replace Part Considerations